Gerald Neal

-Gerald Anthony Neal (born September 22, 1945) is an American politician and attorney.
-He is a Democratic Party member of the Kentucky Senate, representing District 33 since January 1989.
+Gerald Anthony Neal (born September 22, 1945) is an American politician who has served as a member of the Kentucky Senate since 1989.
+He has been the longest-serving member of the senate since the resignation of David Williams in 2012.

-Life and career
+Early life

-Born September 22, 1945, Gerald Anthony Neal is a Kentucky State Senator and attorney-at-law.
-He graduated from Shawnee High School (Kentucky) in 1963 and Kentucky State University in 1967 with a B.A. in History and Political Science, and was later bestowed an Honorary Doctorate in Humane Letters.
+Gerald Neal was born on September 22, 1945.
+He graduated from Shawnee High School in Louisville in 1963 and Kentucky State University in 1967 with a B.A. in History and Political Science, and was later bestowed an Honorary Doctorate in Humane Letters.

 Neal received a J.D. in 1972 from the Brandeis School of Law, University of Louisville, and was later named the 2006 Distinguished Alumni Law Fellow.
 Neal pursued graduate studies in Political Science at the University of Michigan, and later returned to Kentucky to begin his legal career.